Giksai/lens-qa/README.md

 Running tests in debug mode requires artifacts/logs folder.

+Search parameters will be saved and carried over different sessions and may break tests that uses searching.

 TODO - Chose task runner you are familiar with and reports directory cleanup before tests.

 ### Test environment